 You can find the requirements for color additive certification in 21 CFR Part 80.
 In addition, the regulations in 21 CFR 70.25 provide the labeling requirements for color additive batches after certification.

-If you would like to open a color certification account, please send us a letter (email attachment is acceptable) to email@example.com with the following information:
+If you would like to open a color certification account, please send us a letter requesting to open an account signed by the responsible company representative as an email attachment to email@example.com with the following requirements:

 - Name of your company

 - Contact information (email, phone numbers) for responsible company representative

 - For foreign companies, name and contact information for your U.S. agent.
 All foreign companies are required to have an agent who is residing in the United States representing their interests.